-Where a pupil leaves the academy, the Local Authority will be notified as soon as grounds for the deletion are met but no later than when the name is deleted from the register.
+Where a pupil leaves the School, the Local Authority will be notified as soon as grounds for the deletion are met but no later than when the name is deleted from the register.
 The grounds for deletion are where a pupil:

-- has been taken out of the academy by their parents and is being educated outside the school system e.g. is in home education - has ceased to attend the academy and no longer lives within reasonable distance of the academy at which they are registered - has been certified by the academy medical officer as unlikely to be in a fit state of health to attend the academy before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the academy after ceasing to be of compulsory school age - is in custody for a period of more than four months due to a final court order and the academy does not reasonably believe they will be returning at the end of that period - has been permanently excluded
+- has been taken out of school by their parents and is being educated outside the school system e.g. is in home education - has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered - has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - is in custody for a period of more than four months due to a final court order and the school does not reasonably believe they will be returning at the end of that period - has been permanently excluded

-The academy understands that it is essential that contact is made with the Education Welfare Service (ews@wakefield.gov.uk.
-01924 307451) as soon as a child or young person is believed to have left the school without suitable education provision being provided.
-In addition, the academy will contact the Local Authority to inform them where any pupil has been absent for 10 consecutive days without a reason being provided for the absence.
+The school understands that it is essential that contact is made with the Education Welfare Service as soon as a child or young person is believed to have left the school without suitable education provision being provided.
+In addition, the school will contact the Local Authority to inform them where any pupil has been absent for 10 consecutive days without a reason being provided for the absence.